 After visiting Tso Moriri lake, you can plan to come to Leh next day covering Tso Kar Lake and Taglang La pass route.
 Sometimes people do spend a day at Tso Kar lake too, especially those who love birding.

-Hemis, Thicksey, Shey, and Stakna monasteries also fall on the same route of Leh to Tso Moriri.
+Hemis, Thiksey, Shey, and Stakna monasteries also fall on the same route of Leh to Tso Moriri.
 So, if you have not visited any of them previously, depending on the time, you can visit them when traveling to Tso Moriri.

 Q19.
 What are the places to see in Hanle?